Clutch And Its Function

-Clutch is a device used in the power transmission system of a motor vehicle to engage and disengage the engine to the transmission.
+A clutch is a device used in the power transmission system of a motor vehicle to engage and disengage the engine to the transmission.
 That’s is why the clutch is located between the engine and the transmission.
-When the clutch is in the engaged position, the power flows from the engine to the rear wheels through the Power transmission system and the vehicle moves.
-When the clutch is in the disengaged position, the power is not able to transmit to the rear wheels and the vehicle stops while the engine is still running, The clutch is disengaged during starting the engine, shifting the gears, when stopping the vehicle and during idling the engine.
-The clutch is engaged when the vehicle is to move and is kept engaged when the vehicle is moving continuously.
-The clutch also allows the gradual taking up of the load.
-When properly operated, it avoids the jerky motion of the vehicle and thus prevents putting unwanted strain on the remaining parts of the power transmission System.
+When it is in the engaged position, the power flows from the engine to the rear wheels through the power transmission system and the vehicle moves.
+When it is in the disengaged position, the power is not able to transmit to the rear wheels and the vehicle stops while the engine is still running.

 REQUIREMENTS OF A CLUTCH

 - Torque transmission.
-The clutch must be able to transmit the maximum amount of torque to the engine.
+It must be able to transmit the maximum amount of torque to the engine.

 - Gradual engagement.
-The clutch must engage gradually to avoid sudden jerks.
+It must engage gradually to avoid sudden jerks.

 - Heat dissipation.
-The clutch should be able to dissipate a large amount of heat which is generated during the clutch operation due to friction.
+It should be able to dissipate a large amount of heat which is generated during the clutch operation due to friction.

 - Dynamic balancing.
-The clutch should be dynamically balanced.
+It should be dynamically balanced.
 This is largely required in the case of high-speed engine clutches.

 - Vibration Damping.
-The clutch should have a suitable mechanism to damp vibrations and to eliminate the noise produced during the power transmission
+It should have a suitable mechanism to damp vibrations and to eliminate the noise produced during the power transmission

 - Size.
-The clutch should be as small as possible in size so that it will occupy minimum space.
+It should be as small as possible in size so that it will occupy minimum space.

 - Free pedal play.
-The clutch must have a free pedal play in order to reduce clamping load on the carbon thrust bearing and wear of it.
+It must have a free pedal play in order to reduce clamping load on the carbon thrust bearing and wear of it.

 - Easy in operation.
-The clutch must be easy to operate requiring as little effort as possible by the part of the driver.
+It must be easy to operate requiring as little effort as possible by the part of the driver.

 - Lightness.
-The driven member of the clutch must be made as light as possible so that it will not continue to rotate for any period of time after the clutch has been disengaged.
+The driven member must be made as light as possible so that it will not continue to rotate for any period of time after the clutch has been disengaged.